iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Bregman Proximal Mapping.md

 ### **Intro**

 2-Norm is a type of Bregman divergence.
-The 2-Norm is is used in the proximal mapping.
+The 2-Norm is used in the proximal mapping.
 Hence, in this file we investigate the generalization of a proximal mapping when the 2-Norm inside of the proximal mapping is a Bregman Divergence instead of just a regular 2-Norm.
 We will faithfully follow Chapter 9 of Amir Beck's First-Order Method textbook[^1], and complement it with a paper by Heinz et al.[^2], and some Rockafellar classics.